 We do not purchase diamonds that:

-Once these factors are seen from your loose diamond, we can determine how much your diamond is worth.
+Once the pricing factors are calculated on your loose diamonds, we can determine how much your pieces are worth.
 At Cash for Gold Mailer, we operate as efficiently as possible and work with the lowest margins in the industry.
 That’s why we guarantee the best offer, local or online, for your gold, diamonds, and valuables.

 Ready to get started?
 Request a free pack today!